On this page

 Better Mounting Options

 Moving the bottle just two inches higher up the tube can drastically reduce the amount of spray it catches from the front wheel.
-Combining this with a long front fender is the ultimate solution for keeping your hydration kit—and your drivetrain—out of the line of fire.
+The friction point here is that moving the bottle up often interferes with your front chainring on a 2x setup.
+You must test the clearance thoroughly before hitting the trail.

-Don't let a mouthful of dirt ruin a multi-day trip.
+Combining a relocated cage with a long front fender is the ultimate solution for keeping your hydration kit clean.
+Do not let a mouthful of dirt ruin a multi-day trip.
 Protect your valves like you protect your chain.

 Reviewer